September 30, 2019

 With the rise of populism in Europe, America and beyond in recent years, this event will focus on its role in German politics, media and society.
 In an age of “post-truth”, “fake news” and far-right politics, what can the rise of the AfD (Alternative for Germany) party tell us about developments in the media landscape, civil liberties and minority rights in this pivotal European and democratic state?

 Dr Leonard Novy will talk about the relationship between structural developments in the media and social change in Germany in light of the rise of the AfD.
-Find out more about Leonard here.
+To find out more information please click Dr Leonard Novy.

 Dr Ulrike M Vieten will address what the rise of the AfD says about xenophobia and contested notions of rights and citizenship in European democracies today.
-Find out more about Ulrike here.
+To find out more information please click Dr Ulrike Vieten.

 This event is free and is open to QUB staff and students.